This blog was updated on 01/25/2019

 Welcome to our series on bowl loading and heat maintenance!
 In the previous blog, Bowl me over: tips on loading and tending a hookah bowl, we gave some general guidelines on loading a great bowl of shisha.
-In this one, we’ll discuss heat management and coal rotation made easy.
-By this point, you should have your loaded bowl with the foil or screen in place on the hookah.
+In this one, we'll discuss heat management and coal rotation made easy.
+By this point, you should have your loaded bowl with the foil or screen in place on the hookah (note: charcoal rotation is not required as much when using a heat management device).

 Once the coals are ready (fully glowing, without black showing on the surface), they're ready to go on the bowl.
 It will often take a couple of draws through the hookah before the tobacco is sufficiently heated to smoke.
 We allow up to 5 minutes before the first inhale, this will save you the headache of rapid inhalation.
 Once you began drawing smoke, you'll want to pay careful attention to the taste of the smoke, and the smell in the air.

-If the shisha begins to overheat or burn, the change in the taste and smell will be the first indications that the coals need to be “rotated”.
-Rotating coal simply means moving it to a new part on the bowl to heat up a cooler section of the bowl, and cool a hotter section of the bowl.
+If the shisha begins to overheat or burn, the change in the taste and smell will be the first indications that the coals need to be "rotated".
+Rotating coal simply means using your tongs to move the charcoal to a new part on the bowl to heat up a cooler section of the bowl, and cool a hotter section of the bowl.

 Smoke rising out of the bowl also indicates overheated shisha, and the need to rotate the coals.
-If the smoke becomes very harsh, you may need to remove the coal from the top of the bowl for several minutes as the tobacco cools down before replacing the coal and trying the smoke again.
+If the smoke becomes very harsh, you may need to remove the coal from the top of the bowl for several minutes and gently blow air in to your hose to purge the stale smoke out as the tobacco cools down before replacing the coal and trying the smoke again.

 The hookah industry is full of new ideas and there's no way we would be left with hookah foil as our primary heat management device.
 Over the years many devices have entered the market as improvements to the heat management area, and we've provided you with the best of the best.
 The first game changer was the Kaloud lotus, shortly after its release this device became a go-to choice over tin foil.
 The device is built to last and also serves as a wind cover, the design allows for cleaner flavor with less charcoal particles within your smoke.